guddukrp/SunbaseProject/SunbaseProject/Readme.md

-# Customer Management System
+# Sunbase Project

 This project is a simple web application for managing customer information.
-It allows users to view a list of customers, add new customers, edit existing customer details, delete customers, and search for customers based on various criteria.
+It fetch Customer Details data using API and Store in Local Database.
+It allows users to view a list of customers, add new customers, edit existing customer details, delete customers and search for customers based on various criteria like firstname, city, email and phone no.

 ## Features